detky/PowerArray/README.md

       </li>
 </ul>

 PowerArray adds also some auxiliar functions to avoid writing the same snippets over and over again.
-All they are accesible under the "pa" (window.pa) object.
+All they are accesible under the "pa" (window.pa) object, [click here for a complete list](#WherePAStandardFunction).
 For example:
 <ul>
       <li><b>To search for people called 'Sherlock' and also older than 33 years, use:</b><br>
             <code>var newArray = people.Where({name: 'Sherlock', age : pa.biggerThan(33)});</code></br></br>